Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching

 \section{Preliminaries}

-Graph matching aims to find the node correspondence among two or multiple graphs, which is a fundamental problem in vision and pattern recognition.
-In this paper, we mainly focus on two graph matching, which is also known as pairwise graph matching.
-Specifically, we consider a more difficult situation, where there are some outliers in both two graphs, and we want to match the similar inliers while ignoring all outliers.
+In this paper, we mainly focus on two graph matching i.e. pairwise graph matching, which is also known as pairwise graph matching.
+Specifically, we consider a more difficult situation, where there are some outliers in both two graphs, and we want to match the similar inliers while ignoring outliers.

-Given two weighted graphs $G^{1}$ and $G^{2}$, it aims to find the matching between their nodes such that the affinity score is maximized.
+Given two weighted graphs $G^{1}$ and $G^{2}$, we aim to find the matching between their nodes such that the affinity score is maximized.
 We use $V^{1}$ and $V^{2}$ to represent the nodes of graph $G^{1}$ and $G^{2}$.
 We suppose that $|V^{1}| = n_{1}, |V^{2}| = n_{2}$, and \textbf{there can be outliers in $G^{1}$, $G^{2}$, or both}. $E^{1}$ and $E^{2}$ denote the edge attributes of graph $G^{1}$ and $G^{2}$.
 The affinities of pairwise graph matching include the first order (node) affinities and the second order (edge) affinities.
-Generally, the graph matching problem can be regarded as Lawler's Quadratic Assignment Problem~\cite{Lawler1963TheQA}:
+Generally, the graph matching problem can be regarded as Lawler's Quadratic Assignment Problem~\citep{Lawler1963TheQA}: